 The Dean’s Cup, initiated in 1963 by Deans E.R.
 Latty and J.D.
 Johnston, is Duke’s premier oral advocacy competition.
-Held annually for second- and third-year students and organized by the Moot Court Board, the Dean’s Cup seeks to highlight the school’s best appellate advocates.
-The competition centers around a case taught in the Appellate Practice class offered every fall.
+The Moot Court hosts the Dean’s Cup annually for second- and third-year students.
+The competition centers around a case taught in the Appellate Practice class offered every fall, and it seeks to highlight the school’s best appellate advocates.

-The 2014 Dean’s Cup will follow the format used last year.
-In the preliminary rounds, students will compete individually, each arguing twice for the Appellant and twice for the Appellee in front of faculty and alumni judges.
-Oral advocacy will be scored on fluency, command of the legal issues and the record, ability to answer questions, persuasiveness of argument, courtroom demeanor, and adherence to appropriate protocol.
+- Preliminary Rounds: Students will compete individually, and they will argue three or four rounds (depending upon the number of competitors).
+Each student will argue for the Appellant and for the Appellee.
+Faculty and alumni will score students’ oral advocacy on fluency, command of the legal issues and the record, ability to answer questions, persuasiveness of argument, courtroom demeanor, and adherence to appropriate protocol.

-The sixteen competitors with the highest oral advocacy scores will qualify for the round-robin Semifinals.
+- Semifinals: The sixteen competitors with the highest oral advocacy scores will qualify for the round-robin Semifinals.
 Competitors will be power-matched into eight two-person teams based on their standing in the preliminary rounds.
 Four teams will be assigned to represent the Petitioner and four teams will be assigned to represent the Respondent.
-Each team will argue four times—once against each team representing the opposite side—in front panels of faculty judges.
-In addition, each team must submit a full-length brief to be graded by three faculty members.
-Briefs will be graded based on persuasiveness, writing style, legal reasoning, logical organization, citation format, and adherence to the brief requirements.
-Brief scores will account for twenty percent of the final ranking and oral argument scores accounted for the remaining eighty percent.
+Each team will submit one full-length brief, and each team will argue four times—once against each team representing the opposite side—before panels of faculty judges.
+Judges will score briefs according to persuasiveness, writing style, legal reasoning, logical organization, citation format, and adherence to the brief requirements.
+Brief scores will account for twenty percent of the final ranking and oral argument scores will account for the remaining eighty percent.

-The Dean’s Cup also provides an opportunity for competitors to qualify for membership on the Moot Court Board.
-Competitors seeking to qualify for the Board must submit a single-issue brief in the preliminary round in addition to participating in the oral arguments.
-The oral argument scores will account for sixty percent of their grade and the brief scores constitute the remaining forty percent.
+In addition to the above requirements, competitors seeking to qualify for the Board must submit a single-issue brief before the preliminary round.
+This brief will not affect whether competitors advance to the next round, but it will be incorporated to a second score to determine who qualifies for Moot Court Board Membership.
+In this calculation, the oral argument scores will account for sixty percent of their grade and the brief scores constitute the remaining forty percent.
 The top four to eight competitors seeking to qualify for Board membership will be extended invitations to join the Board.

 Recent judges of the Final Round of the Dean’s Cup have included U.S. Supreme Court Justices, federal court of appeals judges, U.S. district court judges, and state supreme court justices: